nicohuertasl/CalculadoraJS/README.md

 # CalculadoraJS
-Create a  basic calculator in JavaScript
+Create a  basic calculator in JavaScript, with arithmetic operations.